For/But man dieth...

 Above left is a rare example of an orange-lustre plaque with the impress MOORE & CO over the letter M, from c1870.
 The imprint is faint (please see the Thou God page for a similar plaque with a clearer impress).
 The second has a form associated with Scott's, of a similar date.
 It's possible that both potteries were sending plaques to be decorated at the nearby Sheepfolds Warehouse during this period.

 The plaques above have the verse reference at the top.
-The first plaque has a 'London' impressed mark with an anchor.
+The first plaque is of a larger size and attributed to Seaham Pottery.
+The fourth plaque has the John Carr & Sons impress.
+The fifth has a 'London' impressed mark with an anchor.
 Carr used London impressed marks, most likely on items destined for a London distributor.
 (Click here to find out more about the London impressed mark.)
-The third plaque has the John Carr & Sons impress.
-The last three are unmarked.
+The other plaques are unmarked.
 The white plaque was likely sold as a factory second.

 Job.
 14. 10